webforj/webforj-documentation/docs/data-binding/transformation.md

     .add();
 ```

-In the example preceding, the code configures a `CurrencyTransformer` to handle conversions between the model data type (for example, BigDecimal) and the UI representation (for example, a formatted string).
+In the example above, the code configures a `CurrencyTransformer` to handle conversions between the model data type (for example, BigDecimal) and the UI representation (for example, a formatted string).

 :::info
-Each binding associates with a single transformer.
-If transforming a value requires multiple steps, it's recommend to implement your one transformer for the multiple steps.
+Each binding is associated with a single transformer.
+If transforming a value requires multiple steps, it's recommend to implement your own transformer for these steps.
 :::

 ## Implementing a transformer